ericproffitt/TopicModelsVB.jl/README.md

 Here is the benchmark of our above model against the equivalent NSF LDA model run on the CPU:
 ![alt tag](https://github.com/esproff/TopicModelsVB.jl/blob/master/images/ldabar.png)

-As we can see, the GPU LDA model is nearly 1.5 orders of magnitude faster than the equivalent CPU LDA model.
+As we can see, the GPU LDA model is approximatey 1.4 orders of magnitude faster than the equivalent CPU LDA model.

 ## Types